🪐 Metadventure: WorkAdventure’s metaverse builder

 Taking a look at The Sandbox, a fee is applied to each transaction.
 50% of this fee is invested in maintaining the ecosystem and creating additional game content for The Sandbox.

 Now, let's imagine we build something similar with Metadventure.
-By taking a small fee on all transactions (maybe less than 1%), the platform could have a sustainable stream of revenues (assuming a very large number of users of course).
+By taking a small fee on all transactions (maybe less than 1%), the metaverse builder could have a sustainable stream of revenues (assuming a very large number of users of course).

 The really nice thing about this approach?
 It does not suffer from the downfalls of the SaaS business model.
 As a platform developer, if I know that my revenue stream is based on how much people are using my platform, I have interests that are aligned with the interests of the wider community.
 The more the community is successful and the more it earns with Metadventure, the more Metadventure directly gains from it.